Water damage is one of the most common causes of property damage.

 Mitigate the Water Damage

-The Hartford will send one of our affiliate water damage mitigation companies, ServPro or ServiceMaster, to your property to begin cleaning up the water immediately.
-ServPro and ServiceMaster are industry leaders in water damage mitigation.
-Within one hour of being contacted by us, ServPro or ServiceMaster will reach out to you by phone.
-Depending on your availability, one of the companies will visit your home within four hours, with the goal of clearing the water from your home within seven days.
+The Hartford will send one of our affiliate water damage mitigation companies to your property to begin cleaning up the water.
+They will reach out to you by phone, visit your home to assess the damage and schedule a time to clear the water from your home.

 If a loss forces you from your home, The Hartford can help arrange for a hotel room, as well as long-term housing during the repair or rebuilding stages of a claim.
 We work with temporary housing specialists who maintain nationwide networks of housing options and a commitment to prompt service.